caesar0301/cogents-core/README.md

 ## Creating a New Agent

 ### From Base Classes
-Start with the base agent classes in `cogents.core.base` to create custom agents with full control over behavior and capabilities.
+Start with the base agent classes in `cogents_core.base` to create custom agents with full control over behavior and capabilities.

 #### Base Agent Class Hierarchy